Gioppix/self-healing/README.md

 This project is a compact, hands-on demo of a self-healing pattern: a monitor detects service degradation and asks an admin component to recover the failing service.
 Use the links above to toggle the `critical-service` state in a second tab and watch the monitor react in the first tab.

+## Telegram Proxy

+For more information about the Telegram proxy implementation, refer to the [telegram-bot-proxy repository](https://github.com/gioppix/telegram-bot-proxy/).